csci4707-umn/lab-book/src/install.md

 We first download and install PostgreSQL, then we initialize a folder for PostgreSQL to keep data.

 ## Pre-request
 1. You should be able to connect to any CSE UNIX/Linux machines.
+See detail on this [page](./machine.md)
 2. PostgreSQL is a large software.
 You will want at least 200 MB of space in your machine.
 If not, learn how to free your space on this [page](https://cse.umn.edu/cseit/self-help-guides/disk-quota-free-your-space).

 ## Install PostgreSQL